turingschool/curriculum/tutorials/models/relationships.markdown

 #### Automatic Destruction

 Given the current setup, when we destroy a `Customer` it is going to leave an orphaned `Detail` object in the database.
 Instead, we want the child object destroyed automatically when the parent is destroyed.
-That's accomplished with this change to the `has_many`:
+That's accomplished with this change to the `has_one`:

 ```ruby
   has_one :detail, :dependent => :destroy